Wildwood Police Investigating Video Showing Officer Punching Woman On Beach While Trying To Subdue Her

 Follow CBSPHILLY Facebook | Twitter

 WILDWOOD, N.J.
-(CBS) — The City of Wildwood Police Department issued a statement regarding the investigation of a video posted to social media showing an officer punching a woman in the head on the beach while trying to subdue her.
+(CBS) — Police in Wildwood are investigating a video posted to social media showing an officer punching a woman from Philadelphia in the head on the beach while trying to subdue her.

-An internal affairs investigation was immediately initiated following the incident and the officers have been placed on administrative duty pending the outcome of the full investigation.
+Police say an internal affairs investigation was immediately initiated following the incident on a beach near East Schellinger Avenue on Saturday and the officers have been placed on administrative duty pending the outcome of the full investigation.

-Emily Weinman, 20-years-old, was charged with two counts of Aggravated Assault on a Police Officer, Aggravated Assault by Spitting Bodily Fluids at/on a Police Officer, Disorderly Conduct, Resisting Arrest, Obstruction and Minor in Possession of Alcohol.

-Emily Weinman posted on Facebook that she was on the beach with her daughter, her daughter’s father, and a friend when the incident occurred shortly after 4 p.m.
+Emily Weinman, 20, posted on Facebook that she was on the beach with her daughter, her daughter’s father, and a friend when the incident occurred shortly after 4 p.m.

 “I had alcohol, it’s Memorial Day weekend and 90 percent of people are underage drinking on the beach, without a doubt.
 Two cops approach me on a their four wheelers and ask me and my friend how old we are, we gave them our ages.
 Then, we got breathalized, and it came back negative.
 I told them I wasn’t drinking and the alcohol was clearly closed/sealed, which the cops seen,” she wrote on Facebook.